cybozu-go/neco/docs/neco.md

     12. Add etcd key `<prefix>/bootservers/LRN` on the finished boot server.
 2. Run `neco init NAME` on one of boot servers. etcd user/role has created.
 3. Run `neco init-local NAME` on each boot server.
 Client certificates for `NAME` have issued.
+4. Run `neco cke weight` on one of boot servers for generating `cke-template.yml`.
-4. Run `neco init-data` on one of boot servers.
+5. Run `neco init-data` on one of boot servers.

 ### Add a new boot server